dikortis/LetsTalkETC/Episodes/Episode_15.md

-the specifications how do you what sort of there are books out there on mathematical styles of specification and so it's a good a good starting point might be if you're interested in there's this dear improving stuff which I mentioned earlier like Isabel is it is a really good one there's another one which has a name that the French made up just to tease the English it's spelt coq so it's pronounced in English cock ah and so they obviously they they made that just to make us you know say that yeah the French laugh at us about that which is nice that's another fair improving system so if you can read you know introduction
+the specifications how do you what sort of there are books out there on mathematical styles of specification and so it's a good starting point might be if you're interested in there's this dear improving stuff which I mentioned earlier like Isabel is it is a really good one there's another one which has a name that the French made up just to tease the English it's spelt coq so it's pronounced in English cock and so they obviously they made that just to make us you know say that the French laugh at us about that which is nice that's another fair improving system so if you can read you know introduction